microsoft/xbox-live-unity-plugin/README.md

 ## Welcome!

-The Xbox Live Unity Plugin provides a way for developers to quickly and easily integrate Xbox Live functionality into their [Unity](https://unity3d.com/) based game.
+The Xbox Live Unity Plugin provides a way for developers in the Xbox Live Creators Program to quickly and easily integrate Xbox Live functionality into their [Unity](https://unity3d.com/) based game.
+For more information about the Xbox Live Creators Program go to [http://aka.ms/xblcp](http://aka.ms/xblcp).

-To get access to the Xbox Live service, please apply to the [ID@Xbox program](http://www.xbox.com/en-us/Developers/id).
+For ID@Xbox developers, this Xbox Live Unity Plugin does not yet support all the features you will need.
+Instead, please follow the documentation at [http://aka.ms/xbldocs](http://aka.ms/xbldocs)

 ## Overview
 The Unity Plugin is broken into the following parts